This article points out popular trends in Japan in 2022. Read about what's popular in entertainment, fashion, health, business and food.

 Learn about one of the secrets to longevity in Japan.
 Natto, or fermented beans, has so many health benefits it is being called a superfood.
 Unfortunately many people find the pungent smell a complete turn-off.
 In this article I will also explain how to properly eat it and make it taste great.

 Even if you don't know someone who has lost a baby, there are things that every childless parent wants you to know.
-It may be an uncomfortable subject for most, but death of babies do happen and affect the lives of parents more than you may think.
+It may be an uncomfortable subject for most, but baby deaths do happen and affect the lives of parents more than you may think.

 Although Christmas is relatively new to this society, it is quite widely celebrated throughout Japan.
 As expected, they have their own set of traditions that may differ from other parts of the world.
 Here, I've made a list of some of the traditions that seem different to me.

-Wasei-eigo, or "Japanized" English, can be confusing because the words hold a different meaning than what we are used to.
+Wasei-eigo, or "Japanized" English, can be confusing because the words have different meanings than what we are used to.
 Knowing these meanings may help you avoid an embarrassing misunderstanding!
-Here, I introduce some of the many English words that are used differently when spoken in Japan.
+Here are some English words, like "revenge" and "host," that are used differently in Japan.

 Summer in Japan is almost unbearably hot.
-Read this article to find out what to take, what to eat and where to go in order to keep cool and beat the heat.
+Read this article to find out what to take, what to eat and where to go in order to keep cool and beat the heat from June to August.
 The last thing you want is to be cooped up in an air-conditioned hotel or to spend your whole vacation in shopping malls.

 It's very easy to pick out the most recent trends in Japan because you'll see them everywhere.
 Here are some of the most noticeable ones in spring of 2018.